SalesConnection/Caction-Support/docs/Admin_Reset_App_Access.md

 8. Click "Skip Pending Data" to continue with resetting app.
 This action may causes data lost if there is any pending data.<br>

-   *Note: If the prompt "Unable to Retrieve Results" appear, it means that either the user's phone is currently offline or the user has deleted Sales Connection mobile app.
+   *Note: If the prompt "Unable to Retrieve Results" appear, it means that either the user's phone is currently offline or the user has deleted Caction mobile app.

    <p align="center">
       <img src="img/Reset_App_Access_Skip_Pending_User_Online_Step_8.png" alt="Admin Assist Reset App Skip Pending Step 8">